aditya-azad/my-website/src/blog/mastering-vim-part-1-the-basics.md

 ### Repetition

 Let me show you something cool.
 You can use numbers to extend the functionality of these commands.
 For example, typing `5` before `w` will move you 5 words ahead.
 Similarly, `10j` will move the cursor 10 lines down.
 For keys with two keystrokes like `dd` and `yy` you use this feature differently.
 You have to use these commands like `d4d` and `y4y`.

-Of course, keys like `A` and `0` do not support this feature because of obvious reasons, but most of the keys that you use will support this feature.
+Most key bindings will support this feature.

 Congratulations, now you know about 70% of what you are going to use all the time.